 The most important things to look for are back support and adjustability of foot placement.
-Most kayaks offer either a simple plastic seat or a foam padding but some higher-end models actually have adjustable back angels with high quality cushioned seats.
+Most kayaks offer either a simple plastic seat or foam padding but some higher-end models actually have adjustable back angels with high-quality cushioned seats.

 Stability in a kayak can mean two things.
 Firstly, how stable it is on the water, i.e. how easy it is to tip over and secondly how stable it is in direction while paddling.

 Generally speaking, longer kayaks are more stable in steering as the longer hull essentially works as a rudder, opposing any slight turns caused by uneven paddling.

 For sideways stability, the wider the kayak, the harder it is to tip over.
 This is why sit on top kayaks are a very good option for seniors.
 Just take into account that a wider kayak will have more drag and is thus slower.

 Since you usually have to haul the kayak to the water, weight is definitely a consideration for most seniors.
 A lightweight kayak will be much easier to lift on and off the water and for transportation.

 Some larger and thus heavier kayaks can simply be too heavy for seniors to safely and comfortably lift and carry.
 So always go for the lightest model that is otherwise suitable for your needs.

 That said heavier and larger kayaks are more stable in open water and they do have they’re used, so it’s really a matter of your personal needs.

 Is kayaking or canoeing with bad knees possible?